This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Using a stand mixer with paddle attachment, whisk the flour with the sugar, yeast, and salt.
+- Using a stand mixer with a paddle attachment, combine the flour, sugar, yeast, and salt.
 Add the egg yolk mixture and mix for about 1 minute, or until well combined.
+Switch to the dough hook and knead on medium speed for about 10 minutes.
+The dough should be soft; add a little more flour if it’s too sticky.

 - Turn out the dough onto a flat surface dusted with flour.
-Knead with hands and cut into 6 equal pieces.
-Cover with a towel and rest for about 15 minutes.
+Knead it by hand and cut it into 6 equal pieces.
+Cover with a towel and let it rest for about 15 minutes.

 - Line a baking sheet with parchment paper.
-Roll each dough into a log (10″ long).
-Fold the log into a knot (watch the video on my Garlic Parmesan Dinner Roll recipe).
+Roll each piece of dough into a log about 10 inches (25 cm) long.
+Fold the log into a knot (refer to the video in my Garlic Parmesan Dinner Roll recipe).

 Nutrition